-Like all personality types, ISTJs have certain traits that can be more of a hindrance than a help in life.
+Like all personality types, the ISTJ has certain traits that can be more of a hindrance than a help in life.
 Here are three resolutions that ISTJs can make to rein in these negative characteristics over the coming year.

 (What’s your personality type?
 Take a free personality assessment.)